 Coffee in hand is a sign of a goer, a successful business person, and someone who needs the boost to get all of their many business ventures satisfied.
 Drinking can make noises and be a little off-putting in general, so take small sips once in a while.

 6. Mama Says Sit Up

 Simply sit up.
 Straighten your back, and have good posture during your client meeting.
 If you need to adjust your chair to get comfortable or to be at equal height with your client, do so.

 Much like the proper business etiquette behind professional dress code, slouching will give an unkempt and sloppy appearance.
 Sitting up gives you poise, confidence, and a nice silhouette.
 Do as you learned when you were a kid, and sit nice and tall.

 When it’s your time, speak with volume and confidence.
 People who speak in whisper tones are perceived as weak and incapable.
 Do not let your tone affect your professionalism.

 If you have every other duck in a row professionally but can’t bring a little prowess to your speaking voice, you might have a problem.
 All you have to do is speak with a little volume and gumption.

 When it’s your turn, be heard.
-You didn’t do all that studying and research in your field to lose a client over perceived notions about your strength as a professional.
+You didn’t do all that studying and research in your field to lose a client over perceived notions about your lack of strength as a professional.